-Figure 6.23 shows the measured transfer function amplitudes with the magic wand.
+Figure 6.24 shows the measured transfer function amplitudes with the magic wand.
 In this measurement, the top accelerometer is moved to the circumfence of the base plate, to avoid the drum mode coupling at 70 Hz.
-The attenuation ratio in the 20-100 Hz region is improved by $\sim 10$ dB by introducing the magic wand and could be further improved by adding more counter-weight.
+The attenuation ratio in the 20-100 Hz region is improved by ~ 10 dB by introducing the magic wand and could be further improved by adding more counter-weight.
 The attenuation parformance in the high frequency region (>100 Hz) is not improved, since the transfer function is dominated by internal resonance

-Figure 6.22: Magic wand introduced to the prototype GAS filter.
+Figure 6.23: Magic wand introduced to the prototype GAS filter.

-M 232 kg
+M Payload mass 232 kg

-$m_b$ $0.23 \mathrm{~kg}$
+m_b Effective mass of blade 0.23 kg

-$m_w$ $0.053 \mathrm{~kg}$
+m_w Magic wand mass 0.053 kg

-$M{\rm CW}$ 0.3 - 0.5 kg
+$M{\rm CW}$ Counter-weight mass 0.3 - 0.5 kg

-L 280 mm
+L Length between keystone and pivot 280 mm

-l 50-65 mm
+l Length between pivot and CW 50-65 mm